acntech-archive/docker-jira/README.md

 You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.

 Before you start to code, we recommend discussing your plans through a [GitHub issue](https://github.com/acntech/docker-jira/issues), especially for more ambitious contributions.
 This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.

+Please make sure to raise a Pull Request for your changes to be merged into master branch.

 ### Recommended Reading
 - [Docker Engine](https://docs.docker.com/engine/)